mattermost/docs/source/configure/calls-deployment.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 This document provides information on how to successfully make the Calls plugin work on self-hosted deployments.
-It also outlines some of the most common deployment strategies with example diagrams.
+It also outlines some of the most common deployment strategies with example diagrams, and also provides the deployment guidelines for the recording service.

 Terminology
 -----------